COVID-19 Testing in K-12 Schools and Child Care Programs

-The Centers for Disease Control and Prevention (CDC) guidance for COVID-19 prevention in Schools, Child Care, and Colleges outlines recommended testing, vaccination, and mitigation strategies to help keep children, students, educators, and staff healthy.
-Schools and Child Care COVID-19: Best Practice Recommendationsoutlines guidance for isolation and quarantine.
+The Centers for Disease Control and Prevention (CDC) guidance for COVID-19 prevention in Schools and Childcare Programs outlines recommended testing, vaccination, and mitigation strategies to help keep children, students, educators, and staff healthy.
+Schools and Child Care COVID-19: Best Practice Recommendations and Case Reporting provides instructions for COVID-19 case reporting in pre-K through grade 12 school and child care programs and approaches to promote health and safety while mitigating COVID-19 transmission risk.
 The state is working to ensure children, students, and staff have the resources they need to access COVID-19 testing.
-This page provides information on state-provided test kits and resources for schools interested in developing their own on-site testing program.
+This page provides information on state-provided test kits and resources for schools and child care programs interested in developing their own on-site testing program.

-The purpose of the testing program is to increase access to testing for Minnesota's children and educators.
+The Minnesota Department of Health (MDH) and the federal government offer COVID-19 tests to schools and child care programs to increase access to testing for Minnesota's children and educators.
 The CDC provides additional information on the value of COVID-19 testing, at What to Know About COVID-19 Testing in Schools.

 - Tests are available for students ages 2 years and older, staff, and families.

-Schools should encourage students and staff who receive tests to carefully review and follow the manufacturer instructions included with the test.
+- Schools and child care programs should encourage students, children, and staff who receive tests to carefully review and follow the manufacturer instructions included with the test.

 Resources for setting up alternative testing programs

-In addition to the testing options listed above, schools may use the Master Contract Program.
+In addition to the testing options listed above, schools and child care programs may be able to use the State Master Contract Program.
 This program contains options for testing services, including pop-up testing; testing in schools; at-home testing; bulk ordering of testing kits; lab processing for tests; and test reporting services.
 More information is available at COVID-19 Testing Master Contract Program.

 - Open and Safe Schools: School COVID-19 Testing Toolkit